p-costa/SNaC/docs/INFO_INPUT.md

 * `D`: Dirichlet.
 * `N`: Neumann.

 For an `F` boundary condition, the corresponding value in `block_bcvel` or `block_bcpre` is the connected block index.
 Periodic directions also use `F`; in a single-block periodic direction, both periodic faces point back to that same block.
+In a multi-block direction, matching faces on the global minimum and maximum boundaries point to each other.
+Only those outer wrap connections are required, so physical boundaries around internal holes may interrupt the friend connections.

 If scalars are enabled, `block_cbcscal(0:1,1:3,is,iblock)` and `block_bcscal(0:1,1:3,is,iblock)` set the boundary conditions for scalar `is` on block `iblock`.